License GuideSOC 29-1141

 Read more

-Registered nurses must complete continuing education to renew their licenses.
-Your state's nursing board sets the exact hours required and which topics you must cover, such as ethics or state law.
-Requirements differ by state, so check your board's rules for specifics.
+Registered nurses need continuing education to renew their licenses.
+Your state's nursing board sets the exact hours required and which topics you must cover, like ethics or state regulations.
+Requirements differ by state, so check your board's renewal rules.

 Is This For You